03 Jul HOW TO GET OUT OF A ROOFING CONTINGENCY AGREEMENT

 Legitimate contractors do not rush out to knock on doors or call you after hail storms.
-Only aggressive sales people working for middleman companies looking to take over your claim.
+Only aggressive sales people or middleman companies looking to take over your claim.

 Mr. & Mrs. Johnson are now life long customers of HonestRoof.com and agreed to let us share their story.
 We provided them a written estimate the same day they requested it.
-Installed the roof 2 weeks later and they had $3800 left over out of their claims money, that was theirs to keep, instead of going into the sales persons pocket.
+Installed the roof 2 weeks later and they had $3800 left over out of “their” claims money, that was legally theirs to keep, instead of going into the pockets of a sales person.

 Homeowners!!!
 WAKE UP!!

-If any of you do not believe what you just read, call your very own insurance company and ask them to tell you the truth about contingency agreements.
+If you do not believe what you just read, call your very own insurance company and ask them to tell you the truth about contingency agreements.